 We can also cater for groups by arrangement - see here for details.

 Through our telescopes you should get good views of the planets and (depending on the darkness of the sky) also be able to see some “deep sky” objects (clusters, galaxies etc).

-We have hot water for coffee (bring your own ingredients) and Wifi access.
-But we have no toilets, no parking spaces and no heating.
+We have hot water for coffee (bring your own ingredients) but we have no toilets, no parking spaces and no heating.
 Wrap up warm!

 Please read the observatory site rules and, in particular, note that visitors must not bring or use laser pointers.
 Also, if applicable, please note our child protection policy.

 We are located down a farm track off the end of Waterhouse Lane which is off Hayes Lane at the edge of Kenley Aerodrome.
 There is no postcode associated with the Observatory so follow your SatNav towards CR8 5EP.
+(Make sure your satnav takes you via Hayes Lane).
 Once in Waterhouse Lane follow the road round to the right and go to the end.
-There is a pedestrian gate to the side of Cornwall Farm from which you will see the Observatory.
+There is a pedestrian gate to the side of the entrance to Cornwall Farm from which you will see the Observatory.

 There is no parking on site but parking (observe restrictions) is nearby in Hayes Lane just a couple of hundred metres to the south at the Royal Air Force Kenley Tribute.
 Please park in Hayes Lane and walk the short distance up Waterhouse Lane.